 What is the prevalence of autism among children in the United States?

 In 1997, autism was on the rise and so were people’s concerns, yet there were no dedicated efforts to monitor prevalence rates.
-Rough estimates suggested that 1 in 2,500 children were likely to be diagnosed with autism.
+In 1995, rough estimates suggested that 1 in 500 children were likely to be diagnosed with autism.
 In the year 2000, the Centers for Disease Control and Prevention (CDC) began carefully tracking prevalence rates through the Autism and Developmental Disabilities Monitoring Network.
 Today, the CDC reports that one 1 in 68 children has been identified with autism spectrum disorder (ASD).

 What is the average age children are receiving an autism diagnosis?